carpedm20/neural-summary-tensorflow/README.md

     $ python main.py --dataset duc2014 --forward_only True

-(This is still in progress and stucked by having no access to all of summarization datasets..)
+(This is still in progress and currently have no access to summarization dataset)

 References